north-road/slyr/docs/user_guide/faq.md

 At the time of writing, to purchase the SLYR Plugin costs €1200.
 For those located outside of Europe, the cost will be as per the conversion rate at the time of issuing the invoice.

 ## How many users will a licence cover ##
-The **SLYR** licence agreement covers use by mulitple users in the same physical location.
+The **SLYR** licence agreement covers use by mulitple users in the same physical location i.e. an office address.
 It will also cover remote users that are attached to the defined physical location.
-If you have multiple locations that require use of the licence, please let us know and we will assess each case on an individual basis.
+If you have multiple locations that require use of the licence, please let [us](mailto:info@north-road.com) know and we will assess each case on an individual basis.

 ## Purchase process ##
 If you would like to to purchase SLYR send us an email.
-As we often deal with with clients in Europe and America, there is often a lag due to the time differences as we are in Queensland, Australia.
+As we often deal with clients in Europe and America, there is often a lag due to the time differences as we are located in Queensland, Australia (AEST, GMT+10).

 To speed up the process, include the details below in your email so we can produce an invoice for you straight away.
-If you need a quote first, we still need the same details and let us know you require a quote.
+If you need a quote first, let us know in the email and provide the same details listed below.

-To create this invoice, we require the following information:
+To create an invoice or quote, we require the following information:

 > Organisation name/Your name
 >